ahmia/ahmia-site/README.md

 ## What should I use to host ahmia in a production environment ?

-You need to create a postgres database, and insert the database name, user and password information in `ahmia/settings/prod.py`.
+You need to create a postgres database, and insert the database credentials in `ahmia/ahmia/settings/.env`.

 We suggest to deploy ahmia using Apache2 or Nginx with Uwsgi.
 Config samples are in [config/](https://github.com/ahmia/ahmia-site/tree/master/conf).